caltechlibrary/acacia/htdocs/help/overview.md

 by the DOI.

-These simple submission requirements allow for easy ingest of content by using of EMail or simple web forms.
-For EMail submissions a person or form sends a message to [submissions.authors@library.caltech.edu](email:submissions.authors@library.caltech.edu).
+These simple submission requirements allow for easy ingest of content by using of Email or simple web forms.
+For Email submissions a person or form sends a message to [submissions.authors@library.caltech.edu](email:submissions.authors@library.caltech.edu).
 In the text (body) of the message they need to include one or more lines starting  with a DOI, followed by